 The GPIO logic can raise a first-level interrupt, GPIO_INT (see Section 24).
-This interrupt is the logical OR of the second-level GPIO interrupts described in Table 122.
+This interrupt is the logical OR of the second-level GPIO interrupts described in Table 123.

 ADDRESS BIT LABEL DESCRIPTION R30 (1Eh) 12:0 GPn_EINT [12:0] GPIOn interrupt.
 GPIO Interrupt (Trigger controlled by GPn registers.)
 Status Note: This bit is cleared once read.
 R38 (26h) 12:0 "IM" + name of respective bit Mask bits for GPIO interrupts GPIO Interrupt Mask in R30 Each of these bits masks the respective bit in R30 when it is set to 1 (e.g. GPn_EINT in R30 does not trigger a GPIO_INT interrupt when IM_GPn_EINT in R38 is set).

-Note: n is a number between 0 and 12 that identifies the individual GPIO.
+Note: n is a num Note: n is a number between 0 and 12 that identifies the individual GPIO

-Table 122 GPIO Interrupts
+Table 123 GPIO Interrupts